BhavyaSor/Python-Project/README.md

-To run the project download all file keep them in same folder and run Main_window.py
+To run the project download all file , then keep them in same folder and run Main_window.py